-Since February, I’ve been tracking the donor stewardship practices of 16 of the top 25 charities for Fidelity Charitable donors.
-I sent in my own $100 grants via my Fidelity Charitable account and have been tracking what kind of acknowledgements I receive, as well as follow up communications.
+As an experiment, I tracked the donor stewardship practices of 16 of the top 25 charities for Fidelity Charitable donors, for over a year.
+I sent in my own $100 grants via my Fidelity Charitable account and tracked what kind of acknowledgements and follow up communications I received.
 (None of these organizations are NCDC members.)

 Here’s a quick breakdown of my expectations and my observations.